Towards a Gagliardo-Type Theory of Fractional Sobolev Spaces on Arbitrary Time Scales: Introduction

 By contrast, the fractional theory on time scales has so far been developed predominantly through operator-based constructions.
 One direction is based on conformable fractional calculus; see \cite{BenkhettouHassaniTorres2016,WangZhouLi2016}.
 Another important line of research concerns fractional calculus and fractional differential problems on time scales in Riemann--Liouville-type settings; see, for instance, \cite{BenkhettouBritoTorres2015,BenkhettouHammoudiTorres2016}.
 More recently, Hu and Li introduced right- and left-sided fractional Sobolev spaces on time scales by means of Riemann--Liouville fractional derivatives, established several structural properties of these spaces, and applied them to fractional boundary value problems; see \cite{HuLi2022Right,HuLi2022Left,HuLi2022Hindawi}.
 In a related direction, Tan, Zhou, and Wang developed a weighted fractional Sobolev theory on timescales, including a broader functional-analytic and variational framework \cite{TanZhouWang2025}.
 These contributions are mathematically substantial, but their point of departure is a fractional differential operator, or a weighted variant thereof, rather than a nonlocal interaction energy of Gagliardo type.

-The present paper adopts a different viewpoint.
+Our approach is different.
 Instead of defining fractional regularity through a fractional derivative, we construct it directly from a nonlocal interaction seminorm.
-More precisely, given a time scale $\T$ endowed with its Lebesgue $\Delta$-measure $\mu_\Delta$, we consider the off-diagonal set
+Given a time scale $\T$ endowed with its Lebesgue $\Delta$-measure $\mu_\Delta$, we consider the off-diagonal set

 and, for $\alpha\in(0,1)$ and $1\le p<\infty$, we define

 whenever the right-hand side is finite.
 This leads to the fractional Sobolev space

 The use of the off-diagonal set $\Omega_{\T}$ is essential in the time-scale setting.
 In the purely continuous case, the diagonal is negligible for the product measure, so its exclusion is harmless.
 On arbitrary time scales, however, and especially on discrete or hybrid ones, the diagonal may carry positive product measure.
 For this reason, the kernel must be interpreted on $\Omega_{\T}$ rather than on the whole product space.
 This feature is specific to the measure-theoretic structure of time scales and is one of the reasons why a separate analysis is needed in the present framework.